 Finishing Touches

-Now for all the pretty.
+Now for All the Pretty

-At first tried brushing the varnish on but only got drips, streaks, runs and bubbles.
+At first I attempted brushing the varnish on but only got drips, streaks, runs and bubbles.
 Came across yet another Rube Goldberg device that fixes this issue.
 Got a rotissery motor and rigged it up with a stand and simple pulley to sloooowly retract a rod section out of a PVC tube filled with petroleum-based spar varnish.
 Works like a charm.

 I've really gone down the rabbit hole now and am making my own snake guides with an Art LeClair Snake Maker.
 I touch up guide feet with a Dremel to create a flat base on guides for wrapping.